Seminar Syllabus 2013-2014

 Week of 3/24 – 3/28

-In this session, Scholars will explore the culture of the professoriate and the importance of building a wide range of mentoring relationships.
-GSMs will invite if possible one of their professors/mentors to informally meet with their class and lead the discussion spontaneously.
+During this session, Scholars will explore the culture of the professoriate based on your interviews and the importance of building a wide range of mentoring relationships.
+GSMs may invite one of their professors/mentors to informally meet with their class.

 Scholars are expected to make an individual appointment with their GSM during this period to discuss the capstone project.

-The class will reflect on the year’s work and the goals of the CJS.
+The class will also reflect on the year’s work and the goals of the CJS.